The obvious advantage to selling online is that you don't need a shop. Well, not a bricks and mortar one anyway.

 It's best not to rely on your home insurance for help, either.
 Many standard home insurance policies exclude cover for items used for, or related to, your business.

 Online retailers' property insurance is designed specifically for business, whether it's home-based or not.

-Employers’ liability insurance covers claims against you if staff get injured or ill while working for you, and it’s your business’s fault.
+Employers' liability insurance covers claims against you if staff are injured or fall ill while working for you, and it's your business's fault.

 For example, someone puts their back out lifting a box of your stock.
 If you haven't given them proper training, they could (and probably will) claim against you for damages.